Jazz Bass Master Harness: Volume · Q · Blend + Series/Parallel + Phantom Buffer

 │

-7.6 Mount the sub-board inside the control cavity with foam tape.
-Keep it close to the tone pot to minimize wire length.
+7.3 Mount the board inside the control cavity with foam tape.
+The RING pad connects to the jack in Step 8.

 Step 8: Wire the output jack (TRS)

-The output jack is now a Switchcraft 12B (TRS stereo panel jack), not a mono jack.
+A Switchcraft 12B (TRS panel jack), not a mono jack.

 8.1 Cut ~15–20 cm of shielded cable.
 Strip both ends.

-8.2 At the plate end: solder inner conductor 1 to the buffer output (the 10 µF coupling cap from step 7.4).
-This is the buffered signal.
+8.2 At the plate end: solder inner conductor 1 to the signal node.
+This is the passive-direct path to the tip.

 8.4 Twist the braided shield tight, tin it as a bundle.
 Solder it to the ground bus.

-8.6 Solder conductor 2 to the Ring lug (9V power from junction box).
+8.6 Solder conductor 2 to the Ring lug.

 8.7 Solder the braided shield to the Sleeve lug (ground).